Best Cinnamon Rolls Recipe (Better than Cinnabon)

 There are two ways to make the cinnamon sugar filling:

-The second method is easier (in my opinion), because spreading the butter/brown sugar/cinnamon mixture is a touch difficult.
+The second method is easier (in my opinion), because spreading the butter/brown sugar/cinnamon mixture is a little bit difficult.
 However the first method (mixing all the ingredients together) is my preferred method.

 I prefer this method because the filling doesn’t leak to the bottom of the pan (and out of the cinnamon rolls) as much it does with method #2.
 There is virtually no filling leakage when all the ingredients are combined and spread onto the dough, but there is some leakage with the melted butter method.

-Next, roll the cinnamon roll dough rectangle into a 24×12” rectangle that is about 1/4″ thick.
-This dough is so easy to work with that this step should be very easy!
+Next, roll the dough into a rectangle that is 24×12” and about 1/4″ thick.
+This dough is so easy to work with that this step should be very easy.